SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.38 - BETA Build 73
+- add - ability to hide device tabs in Settings
+- add - ability to color device tabs in Settings
+- update - defaultProfile.xml from SC PTU 3.2.1d as last resort built in one
-V 2.37 - BETA Build 72 - quick update for PTU 3.1
+- NOTE: other new stuff is not complete so you're on your own here V 2.37 - BETA Build 72 - quick update for PTU 3.1
 - improved - adopt PTU treatment of SC 3.x series (<install>\StarCitizenPTU\LIVE) then (<install>\StarCitizen\LIVE)